Please click on the video below to view a message from Dr. Kelly Mitchell, Program Director

 - Attractive health, dental, optical insurance for residents and dependents.

 - Affordable local housing-many residents actually purchase their home due to the very attractive housing market

 - "Thank you to everyone involved in my training and that of future ophthalmology graduates.
 The impact of the clinical/surgical/moral lessons learned will stay with me forever.
 Matching at TTUHSC was life-changing!" - Dr. Hari Bodhireddy

 - "Thank you very much for helping me complete my residency.
 I am really enjoying practicing ophthalmology." - Dr. Richard Wong

 A: Periodically, an applicant asks me the question, "What are you looking for in an applicant?"
-While the program recognizes the obvious reason for asking such a question we are happy to be quite open about our preferences in the qualifications of applicants, as we are really not looking for statements for self testimony about such qualifications, but rather objective evidence from your established record.
+While the program recognizes the obvious reason for asking such a question we are happy to be quite open about our preferences in the qualifications of applicants, as we are really not looking for self-testimony about such qualifications, but rather objective evidence from your established record.
 Among the qualifications we value most are the following:

 - Demonstrated interest in something bigger and higher than one's own professional and economic interests